xSardine/AMQ-Stuff/better_dms/README.md

 # Better DMs

 ## What it does
-Chat Timestamp: Add the time at which the message has been sent (Advised to use it along the bigger DM code or else it's too small)
+DM Timestamp: Add the time at which the message has been sent (Advised to use it along the bigger DM code or else it's too small)

 Bigger DM: CSS code to add to Elodie's script to make your DMs bigger in exchange of your XP bar and levels